mingislight/mingislight.github.io/_posts/2025-08-05-one-year-service-desk-journal.md

 title: "One-Year Service Desk Journal: Lessons from the Frontline of Healthcare IT"
 date: 2025-08-05
 author: Ming Chu
-tags: [Service Desk, Healthcare IT, Epic, Career Growth, Reflection, Bozeman Health]
+tags: [Service Desk, Healthcare IT, Epic, Career Growth, Reflection, Healthcare IT]
 image: /assets/img/service-desk.png
 description: "A one-year reflection on my journey in the Healthcare IT Service Desk — lessons on humility, growth, and supporting patient care from behind the scenes."
 keywords: "service desk, healthcare IT, Epic, career growth, IT support, reflection"